 Compost it at home along with kitchen peelings or garden waste in a compost heap or compost bin

 Place in the residual (green) bin, bagged, which is taken to the Energy for Waste plant at Hykeham and burnt to produce energy.
 Shredded paper has a high calorific value and this is in fact beneficial to the burners at the EFW making them more efficient in incinerating househhold waste.

 Blue recycling bins may be rejected for collection if:

 - You have contaminated your bin with the incorrect materials including plastic bags

-If your blue bin does get rejected, the refuse crew will leave a sticker on your bin to inform you why your bin has not been emptied.
+If your blue bin does get rejected, the refuse crew will leave a sticker on your bin.
 You should remove any contaminated waste that you have put into your bin for your bin to be emptied on the next collection day.
-Once you have done this, you can leave any extra recycling bags next to your blue bin on your next collection day - these can be collected FREE at the Municipal Buildings on West Street, Boston
+Once you have done this, you can leave any additional waste in blue or clear bags next to your blue bin on your next collection day - blue bags can be collected FREE at the Municipal Buildings on West Street, Boston.

 Items that go into your green refuse bin